 We’re proud of what we’ve achieved in the last four years and know that our service offering will continue to evolve to ensure every South African migrant – whether leaving or returning – will enjoy the finglobal.com service experience.

-In the first four years of business we successfully assisted more than 3000 families to transfer their retirement and other financial assets abroad.
+We have successfully assisted more than 60 000 clients to transfer their retirement and other financial assets abroad.
 A rough calculation makes it three financial migrations a day.
 From what was once known as a village by the sea that’s not bad doing!”
 Ryno Viljoen, CEO, finglobal.com

 To enquire about moving your wealth from South Africa, get you free personal financial reportand get an idea of how much money you can transfer abroad.